frobenius7/ea_quest-submissions/chapter5/day3/readme.md

 >1.What does "force casting" with as! do?
 Why is it useful in our Collection?

+"force cast" operator "downcasts" our generic type (@NonFungibleToken.NFT) to be a more specific type (@NFT).
+Now we can be sure that we can only deposit NFT only specific type into our Collection.

 >2.What does auth do?
 When do we use it?

 >3.This last quest will be your most difficult yet.
 Take this contract: